tiffanyxie/MICB475_Team3/lab_notebook/2_ISA.md

 ![ISA indicator taxa](../R_scripts/output/ISA_indicator_plot.png)

-The figure shows the **top 10 taxa with the highest indicator values in each ecozone** for visualization purposes.
+The figure shows the top 5 significant indicator taxa for each treatment group within each ecozone for visualization purposes.
 Higher indicator values indicate a stronger association between a taxon and a specific LTSP treatment group.

-still have to work on:
-- within each ecozone, also have to analyze the OM 1,2,3 removal
-- change the name of top 10 species into genus name or smth
-- change to use the unrarefied, compare om1 to rarefied, and om2 to rarefied, the value use 0.6